LeeHowes/CPP/paper_framework_sources/p2079_system_execution_context.md

  * Forward progress delegation: we must be able to implement a blocking operation that ensures forward progress of a complex parallel algorithm without special cases.

 An implementation of `system_context` *should* allow link-time or compile-time replacement of the implementation such that the context may be replaced with an implementation that compiles and runs in a single-threaded process or that can be replaced with an appropriately configured system thread pool by an end-user.

-We do not attempt to specify here the mechanism by which this should be implemented.
+Some key concerns of this design are:

-Early feedback on the paper from Sean Parent suggested a need to allow the system context to carry no threads of its own, and take over the main thread.
+* Extensibility: being able to extend the design to work with new additions to the senders/receivers framework.
-While in [@P2079R2] we proposed `execute_chunk` and `execute_all`, these enforce a particular implementation on the underlying execution context.
+* Replaceability: allowing users to replace the default behavior provided by `system_context`.
-Instead we simplify the proposal by removing this functionality and assume that it is implemented by link-time or compile-time replacement of the context.
+* Shareability: being able to share this system context across all binaries in the same process.
-We assume that the underlying mechanism to drive the context, should one be necessary, is implementation-defined.
+* Lifetime: as `system_context` is a global resource, we need to pay attention to the lifetime of this resource.
-This allows custom hooks for an OS thread pool, or a simple `drive()` method in main.
+* Performance: as we envision this to be used in many cases to spawn concurrent work, performance considerations are important.

 # Design
 ## system_context

-The `system_context` creates a view on some underlying execution context supporting *parallel forward progress*.
+The `system_context` creates a view on some underlying execution context supporting *parallel forward progress*, with at least one thread of execution (which may be the main thread).
 A `system_context` must outlive any work launched on it.

 ```cpp